JaapvanEkris/openrowingmonitor/docs/installation.md

 ### Check if OpenRowingMonitor runs without issue

-Next, check you need to do is to check the status of the Open Rowing Monitor service, which you can do with the command:
+Next, check you need to do is to check the status of the OpenRowingMonitor service, which you can do with the command:

 ```zsh
 sudo systemctl status openrowingmonitor